Troubleshooting Airtable base performance

 Base performance is similar to a task queue performed by Airtable servers on the backend.
 When users take base actions, like loading views, editing, or creating records, those actions count as requests in the queue, which are individually processed.
 So, if too many requests are added, the requests at the end of the queue have to wait to be processed.

-The following tasks can impact the request queue:
+The following tasks impact the request queue performance:

 Slow base performance example:

-Imagine you have a base that includes custom API integrations, third-party integrations, and syncs:
+Suppose your base have custom API integrations, third-party integrations, and syncs:

 • If the external integrations are set up to make requests to the base 24/7, then the queue may get overloaded with requests.